illusori/space-engineers-zi-pubsub/README.md

     GridTerminalSystem.GetBlocksOfType<IMyProgrammableBlock>(_pubsub_blocks, block => block.CustomName.Contains(PUBSUB_SCRIPT_NAME));
 }

-// This issues an event to all the PubSub controllers we know about.
+// This publishes an event to all the PubSub controllers we know about.
-// You proably only will have one of them, but docking and merging gridsf might change that, so send to them all. public void IssueEvent(string event_name, string event_args) {
+// You proably only will have one of them, but docking and merging grids might change that, so send to them all. public void PublishEvent(string event_name, string event_args) {
     foreach (IMyProgrammableBlock block in _pubsub_blocks) {
         if (block != null) {
             block.TryRun($"event {PUBSUB_ID} {event_name} {event_args}");